SolangeCoadou/VerticalVelocitiesSWOT-2026-GRL/README.md

 Authors: S. Coadou-Chaventon, L. Siegelman<sup>\*</sup>, E. Carli<sup>\*</sup>, S. Swart, R. Schubert, S. Speich

-This is a repository for the data analyses and figures of *Oceanic Spatio-temporal Patterns of Vertical Velocities in the Cape Basin and Agulhas Current Retroflection From Two Years of SWOT Altimetry* (in review for GRL).
+This is a repository for the data analysis and figures of *Oceanic Spatio-temporal Patterns of Vertical Velocities in the Cape Basin and Agulhas Current Retroflection From Two Years of SWOT Altimetry* (in review for GRL).

 ### Abstract
 <p align="justify">